-''' probe = Probe name.
-The default is 'all', i.e., transform data for all available probes.
-This can be an array of strings, e.g., ['a', 'b'] or a single string delimited by spaces, e.g., 'a b' datatype = The type of data to be transformed, can take any of the values allowed for datatype for the various thm load routines.
+; This can be an array of strings, e.g., ['a', 'b'] or a

+; single string delimited by spaces, e.g., 'a b'

+; datatype = The type of data to be transformed, can take any of the values

+''' allowed for datatype for the various thm_load routines.
 You can use wildcards like? and [lh]. 'all' is not accepted.
-You can use '', but you may get unexpected results if you are using suffixes. in_coord = 'spg', 'ssl', 'dsl', 'gse', 'gsm', or 'gei' coordinate system of input.
-This keyword is optional if the coord_sys attribute is present for the tplot variable, and if present, it must match the value of that attribute.
-See cotrans_set_coord, cotrans_get_coord out coord = 'spg', 'ssl', 'dsl', 'gse', 'gsm', or 'gei' coordinate system of output. in_suffix = optional suffix needed to generate the input data quantity name: 'th'+probe+' 'datatype+in suffix out_suffix = optional suffix to add to output data quantity name.
-If in_suffix is present, then in_suffix will be replaced by out_suffix in the output data quantity name. ; valid_names:return valid coordinate system names in named variables supplied to in_coord and/or out_coord keywords.
-Optional Input Parameters: ; in_name Name(s) of input tplot variable(s) (or glob pattern) (space-separated string list or array of strings.) ; out_name Name(s) of output tplot variable(s). glob patterns not accepted.
-Number of output names must match number of input names (after glob expansion of input names). (single string, or array of strings.) ; Example: ; thm_cotrans, probe='a', datatype='fgl', out_coord='gsm', out_suffix='gsm' Several examples of thm_cotrans usage can be found in thm_crib_fgm.pro.
-A low-level coordinate transformation routine is available if working with simple arrays rather than tplot variables is desired. cotrans Transform between geophysical coordinate systems GSE, GEI, and GSM. '''
+You can use '', but you may get unexpected results if you are using suffixes. in coord = 'spg', 'ssl', 'dsl', 'gse', 'gsm', or 'gei' coordinate system of input.
+This keyword is optional if the coord sys attribute is present for the tplot variable, and if present, it must match the value of that attribute.
+See cotrans set coord, cotrans get coord out coord = 'spg', 'ssl', 'dsl', 'gse', 'gsm', or 'gei' coordinate system of output. in_suffix = optional suffix needed to generate the input data quantity name: 'th'+probe+''datatype+in_suffix out suffix = optional suffix to add to output data quantity name.
+If in suffix is present, then in suffix will be replaced by out suffix in the output data quantity name. ; valid_names:return valid coordinate system names in named variables supplied to in coord and/or out coord keywords.
+Optional Input Parameters: ; in_name Name(s) of input tplot variable(s) (or glob pattern) (space-separated string list or array of strings.) ; out name Name(s) of output tplot variable(s). glob patterns not accepted.
+Number of output names must match number of input names (after glob expansion of input names). (single string, or array of strings.) ; Example: ; thm_cotrans, probe='a', datatype='fgl', out_coord='gsm', out_suffix='gsm' '''

+Several examples of thm_cotrans usage can be found in thm_crib_fgm.pro.